 It’s really important to keep your thermostat running at a temperature between 50 and 62 degrees Celsius.
 Obviously, this will keep your hot water at optimal temperature.
 But it will also stop dangerous bacterias growing, which can be harmful to you and your family.
 If your thermostat is low, bump it up and you should have your ideal hot water temp back within an hour.

 Solar hot water is typically very reliable, but the elements can disrupt it working to its full potential, or harm the panels to stop them working at all.
 The most common cause of solar panel issues is leaking.
-This is easy to identify: if water is running from your roof and it’s not raining, it’s a fairly high chance that your solar system’s temperature and pressure relief valve is leaking.
+This is easy to identify: if water is running from your roof and it’s not raining, it’s a fairly high chance that your solar hot water heater's temperature and pressure relief valve is leaking.
 It's best not to repair this.
 Instead, replace with a new one or replace the seal.

 If it is not leaking, your panels could be obstructed.
 Make sure that there are no new overhanging branches, or anything else creating shade over your panels.
 Also ensure that they are clean of dust, leaves, bird poo and any other debris.